dependabot/api-docs/README.md

 }
 ```

 Creates an update config.
-The following parameters can also be
+The following parameters can be passed:
-passed:

 | Attribute                         | Default        | Description                                  |
 |-----------------------------------|----------------|----------------------------------------------|